maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

-By default, "Mark as" followed by the name of the destination state is used as the transition label.
-Like states, it has
+By default, "Transition to" followed by the name of the destination state is used as the transition label.
+Like states,
-no color or icon.
+it has no color or icon.
 If you want a different label, or if you want to use a color or icon; you have to implement
 the `HasLabel`, `HasColor` or `HasIcon` interface.

 Here is an example `PendingToFailed` transtition with `HasLabel`, `HasColor` and `HasIcon` implemented.